-Wetlands, based on the bestselling German erotic novel of the same name, is the Sundance Film Festival’s dirtiest—and weirdest—movie.
+Wetlands, based on the bestselling German erotic novel of the same name, is the year's dirtiest—and weirdest—movie.
 (Warning: extremely graphic.)

 Wetlands (Feuchtgebiete) is the runaway favorite for 2014’s most notorious Sundance flick.